dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: For this project, the appointed business analyst will need to ensure that the organization can adapt to the new system, managing numerous challenges that arise.
 While information technology knowledge is useful, it's not as crucial as having a deep understanding of business operations and the ability to solve problems effectively.

 Question: What accurately describes a requirement?
-A: An objective the project seeks to attain
+A: An objective the project seeks to attain or a problem it aims to solve
 B: A recommendation offered by the engineering group
 C: An outcome obtained in a system
 D: An essential ability needed to rectify a problem